What is networking?

 Identify your network

 Everyone you know is in your network!
 Build on your network by asking someone you know for one or two names and then ask those people for names.
 Here’s a list of ideas to get you started:

 - volunteer contacts

 - professional groups

 - school classmates, instructors, staff (college and high school)

 Create a brief story (aka elevator pitch) highlighting your background and experience as it relates to what you are doing or want to be doing (for career changers).
+Practice your story.
 Use this story to introduce yourself to potential contacts.
 Always carry and use business cards.